What's New

 Photo © Barb & Ron Kroll

-As she emerges from the cloud of dust, her jaws firmly gripping the antelope's neck, a male lion approaches.
-Snarling, he steals her kill, with little concern that her cubs will go unfed.
-The King of Beasts proudly strides away, with his meal, within metres of our rapidly clicking cameras.
+As she emerges with the antelope, a male lion steals her kill, with little concern that her cubs will go unfed.
+The King of Beasts proudly strides away with his meal, within meters of our rapidly clicking cameras.

 Kruger National Park, South Africa